Latest Updates

 Unlike the Dyson V8 and earlier models, the V10 and V11 have only one filter.

-These filters are lifetime washable, so technically, buying extra is unnecessary.
+These filters are lifetime washable, so technically, buying extras is unnecessary.

 However, the post-motor HEPA filter must be washed once a month or more, depending on how dusty the area you’re cleaning is.

-There are many options (original and OEM replacements) when buying filters that aren’t expensive.
+There are many affordable options (original and OEM replacements) when buying filters.

-I suggest buying a few extra for folks relying on this as their primary vacuum, so there’s no downtime.
+I suggest buying a few extras for folks who rely on this as their primary vacuum, so there’s no downtime.

 Battery